cvr24/home-assistant.io/source/_integrations/actiontec.markdown

 Supported devices (tested):

 - MI424WR (Verizon FIOS)

+Unsupported devices (tested):
+- T3200M (Telus) has telnet disabled in the Telus firmware, so although this device will be detected, it cannot be configured.

 <div class='note warning'>
 This device tracker needs telnet to be enabled on the router.